tanupatwari11/Demo/README.md

 # demo
- this is git and git hub class
+ this is git and git hub class.